AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 1. **New Posts**: Displays the number of new posts created within the date period.
 Also displayed is the total number of posts for the entire period.
 1. **Percentage of Active users**: Displays the total percentage of active users in social learning compared to the total number of users available in the account.
-1. **New Boards**: Displays the number of new boards that have been created.&nbsp;Also displayed is the total number of boards for the entire period.
+1. **New Boards**: Displays the number of new boards that have been created.
+Also displayed is the total number of boards for the entire period.

 The second visual is a line graph displaying the trend of number of boards or posts created based on the time period selected from the date filter.
 Click the filter to view the different time options like last seven days, last month, last three months, and all time.